Last Updated: June 26, 2024

 (Photo by Eamonn McCormack/Getty Images)

 Williams' solo career started strongly, and he released a cover of George Micheal's "Freedom."
 The single charted well in the UK and launched Robbie's solo career.
-In 1997, he released his debut album: Life thru a Lens.
+In 1997, he released his debut album, Life thru a Lens.
 The album contained the smash hit "Angels," which remains his best-seller in the UK to this day.
 The track helped his debut album sell over 2.4 million.

 Next, Williams released the album I've Been Expecting You in 1998.
 The album had a strong James Bond theme, and it included the single "Millenium."
 This was Williams' first number-one single on the UK charts.
 In 1999, he toured throughout the US and Canada to promote his new album and gain notoriety in the North American market.

 Robbie Williams finally achieved international success with the release of Sing When You're Winning in 1999.
 Within just one week, the album was certified two times platinum.
 He then recorded Swing When You're Winning, which included covers of Frank Sinatra songs.
-However, Williams was still failing to make much of an impact in the US, and sales of this album Escapology were disappointing within America.
+However, Williams was still failing to make much of an impact in the US, and sales of his album Escapology were disappointing within America.

 In 2006, Robbie went a different route with a new electro-pop album called Rudebox.
-Although the album sold well and achieved 2 times platinum status, it received poor reviews.
+Although the album sold well and achieved two times platinum status, it received poor reviews.
 In 2009, he released the album Reality Killed the Video Star.
 He made a strong effort to return to prominence during this period, appearing on X Factor to promote his new singles.

 In 2012, he released another album called Take the Crown.
 This album contained the hit "Candy," which became Robbie's first number-one hit in many years.
 In 2013, he released the album Swing Both Ways.
 In 2018, Williams performed at the opening ceremony of the FIFA World Cup.